gjamo/MarketsChain/README.md

 # MarketsChain
 Proof of concept on applying blockchain technology for front-to-back derivatives trading

-Section 1.
-A credible alternative to the full suite of systems that financial institutions have implemented will need need to fullfill this high level list of requirements
+## A credible alternative to the full suite of systems that financial institutions have implemented will need to fullfill (at least) this high level list of requirements
 - Scalability
 - Privacy: Transaction details (including counterparties) can not be freely accessible
 - Immediacy of trade capture